single-spa/single-spa.js.org/website/versioned_docs/version-5.x/testing/units.md

 ## `System.import`

 Occasionally you will choose to interop with another microfrontend asynchronously by explicitly calling `System.import`.
-Testing in this scenairo may require mocking both SystemJS and the module you're importing.
+Testing in this scenario may require mocking both SystemJS and the module you're importing.
 Additionally because `System.import` returns a promise your tests in that area will need to be asynchronous and wait for promises to resolve.

 An example of this can be found in `people` and `planets` applications from `react.microfrontends.app`.
 The [People application](https://github.com/react-microfrontends/people/blob/master/src/react-mf-people.js#L21) exports a function that resolves with a component.
 The [Planets Application](https://github.com/react-microfrontends/planets/blob/main/src/planets-page/selected-planet/selected-planet.component.js) imports and uses that component asynchronously with `React.lazy`.
 Testing this component would necessitate mocking both `SystemJS` and `People`.